Vail Snowfall Totals & Snowstorm Averages

 Occasionally an extra early skiff of snow lands in September, or a late flurry in June.

 Vail is normally free of fresh snow every year during July and August.

 How Many Snowstorms Vail Gets

-Snowstorms of over five inches a day normally occur ten or eleven times annually.
+Snowstorms of over five inches a day normally occur eleven times annually.
 Two or three of these on average are major blizzards that dump ten inches or more in one day.